911

 Do I need to enter a contact’s full address?

 The screen in the app from which an emergency call is made displays the address entered at time of creation.
 Minimizing the call window during the call will display the contact detail screen again with the address.
-This will assist the user in remembering and communicating to the distant emergency operator during what will likely be a traumatic experience.
+This will assist the user in remembering and communicating the location to the distant emergency operator during what will likely be a traumatic experience.

 Can 911anywhere locate a distant victim if the user does not know their current location?